 Once you have the information you need, what follows is all a matter of numbers.

-Let’s say you identify 32% of insights are about product design.
+For instance, let’s say you identify 32% of insights are about product design.
 You cross that information with the “feelings” category, and you get that 92% of them are positive.

 Now you can use that particular aspect of your product to work on your communication strategy.